Southern-Exposure-Seed-Exchange/Website-Ansible-Playbook/README.md

 `sese-www-test.acorn`.
 Before running the playbook, you should ensure that the VM is running and you're computer will resolve the domain name to it.
-You can edit your `/etc/hosts` file to point the domain to your VMs IP if you do not have access to a DNS server.
+You can edit your `/etc/hosts` file to point the domain to your VMs IP if you do not have access to a DNS server, or edit the `hosts.yaml` file to point to the proper domain or IP address.

-To run the playbook against our `staging` or `production` hosts, you must pass the host or group name to the `ansible-playbook` command:
+To run the playbook against our `staging` or `production` hosts, you must pass the host or group name to the `ansible-playbook` command via the `host`
+variable:

 ```sh
 ansible-playbook --extra-vars "host=staging" playbook.yaml